Vincit/objection.js/doc/includes/RECIPES.md

 This is the index type which makes all JSONB set operations fast.
 All `isSuperset` / `isSubset` / `hasKeys` / `hasValues` etc. queries can use this index to speed ’em up.
 Usually this is the index you want and it may take around 30% extra space on the DB server.

+If one likes to use only the subset/superset operators with faster and smaller index one can give an extra `path_ops` parameter when creating the index: [“The path_ops index supports only the search path operator `@>` (see below), but produces a smaller and faster index for these kinds of searches.”](https://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.4).
+According to Marco Nenciarini’s post the speed up can be over 600% compared to full GIN index and the size of the index is reduced from ~30% -> ~20%.

+> Full GIN index to speed up all type of json queries:

 ```js
 .raw('CREATE INDEX on ??
 USING GIN (??)', ['Hero', 'details'])
 ```

-If one likes to use only the subset/superset operators with faster and smaller index one can give an extra parameter when creating the index: [“The path_ops index supports only the search path operator `@>` (see below), but produces a smaller and faster index for these kinds of searches.”](https://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.4).
-According to Marco Nenciarini’s post the speed up can be over 600% compared to full GIN index and the size of the index is reduced from ~30% -> ~20%.
+> Partial GIN index to speed up all subset / superset type of json queries:

 ```js
 .raw('CREATE INDEX on ??
 USING GIN (?? jsonb_path_ops)', ['Place', 'details'])